OVOSHatchery/ovos-plasma-bigscreen-qt5/README.md

 This is a fork from https://invent.kde.org/plasma/plasma-bigscreen/

+Changes:
-It moves from Mycroft to OVOS and modifies the application categories, "mycroft" is no longer optional and is integration is enabled by default
+- moves from Mycroft to OVOS
+- "mycroft" is no longer optional and it's integration is enabled by default
+- Remove MycroftSkillInstaller (not OVOS compliant)
+- Remove "Recent" section
+- Remove generic "Applications" section
+- Add "Media" section
+- Add "Network" section
+- Add "Graphics" section

 ### Voice Control

 Bigscreen supports OpenVoiceOS, a free and open-source voice assistant that can be run completely decentralized on your own server.

+Download new apps (aka skills) for your Bigscreen or add your own ones for others to enjoy.

 ### Remote control your TV via CEC

 CEC (Consumer Electronics Control) is a standard to control devices over HDMI.
 Use your normal TV remote control, or a RC with built-in microphone for voice control and optional mouse simulation.

-### Voice apps
+### Application Launcher

-Download new apps (aka skills) for your Bigscreen or add your own ones for others to enjoy.
+Bigscreen replaces your DE, to stop an application from showing up you can edit `/etc/xdg/applications-blacklistrc`

+Adding new applications only requires a [.desktop file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html)

+see [plasma-bigscreen/bigscreen-image-settings](https://invent.kde.org/plasma-bigscreen/bigscreen-image-settings) for more settings you might want to tweak in a Bigscreen image

 ## Installing from source